A two-level stochastic collocation method for semilinear elliptic equations with random coefficients: Introduction

 Stochastic partial differential equations (SPDEs), especially nonlinear SPDEs, provide mathematical models for the quantification of uncertainties in many complex physical and engineering applications.
 Some examples include the propagation of uncertainties associated with input parameters (such as the coefficients, forcing terms, boundary conditions, geometry of the domain etc.) to certain output quantities of interests, see e.g., flow in heterogeneous porous media \cite{ma2011stochastic}, thermo-fluid processes \cite{knio2001stochastic, le2002stochastic}, flow-structure interactions \cite{xiu2002stochastic}.
 More applications of the nonlinear SPDEs in physics and mechanics can be found in \cite{adomian1989nonlinear, bellomo1987nonlinear}.

 Numerical methods dealing with SPDEs can be roughly categorized as either intrusive or non-intrusive types.
 The stochastic Galerkin (SG) method based on the polynomial chaos expansion \cite{xiu2002wiener, xiu2002stochastic, xiu2003modeling, babuska2004galerkin, najm2009uncertainty, matthies2005galerkin, zhen2014} is considered as an intrusive method since it results in coupled systems which cannot be solved directly by the corresponding deterministic solvers.
 The SG method applies Galerkin projection to discretize the stochastic space and uses standard finite element discretization in the physical space.
 It is often advantageous over non-intrusive approaches in terms of the computational efficiency when efficient solvers are available.
 It provides an exponentially convergent approximation when the solution of stochastic problem is smooth with respect to the random variables.
 However, it is reported that for some nonlinear problems, the stochastic Galerkin method may not be as efficient as non-intrusive stochastic methods \cite{yaonumerical}.
 The Monte Carlo (MC) method \cite{shinozuka1972monte, caflisch1998monte, matthies2005galerkin, yaonumerical} is the most widely used non-intrusive method based on the sampling techniques.
 MC method is attractive because its convergence is independent of the stochastic dimension.
 On the other hand, its rate of convergence is rather slow, proportional to $1/\sqrt{N}$ with $N$ being the number of samples.
 Another non-intrusive type method, stochastic collocation (SC) method \cite{xiu2005high, hosder2006non, nobile2008sparse, ma2009adaptive, babuvska2010stochastic, yaonumerical}, has recently gained popularity.
 The stochastic collocation method shares the same exponential convergence property as the stochastic Galerkin method.
 Moreover, stochastic collocation method only requires solving the deterministic problem on a set of collocation points, hence existing efficient and robust solvers for these problems are applicable.
 Both the stochastic Galerkin and stochastic collocation method suffer from the curse of dimensionality.
+To address the problem of the curse of dimensionality, methods based on multiscale finite element method in physical space and sparse grid collocation method in stochastic space have been proposed \cite{Aarnes:2008aa, Ma:2011aa}.
+In \cite{Zhang:2015aa} a multiscale data-driven stochastic method is proposed to reduce both the stochastic and the physical dimensions of the solution.